PolymeshAssociation/polymesh-tools/docs/operator/README.md

 the database directory.
 These logs are compacted on node restart.
 It is recommended that you reserve an additional 40GB of disk space for the WAL.

-It is not recommended that sentries and operators share the same resources, i.e. it is preferrable to run two 2 CPU/8 GB RAM instances with one Polymesh node each than running one 4 CPU/16 GB RAM instance with two Polymesh nodes.
+It is not recommended that more than one node share the same resources, i.e. it is preferrable to run two 2 CPU/8 GB RAM instances with one Polymesh node each than running one 4 CPU/16 GB RAM instance with two Polymesh nodes.